arunsrin/arunsrin.mkdocs/home/games/story-interactive/index.md

 ### ❤️ Split Fiction (2025)
 One of the best games I've played in the past few years!
 Exquisite co-op gameplay and imagination.
 Played with my daughter and son.

+### ❤️ Hellblade 2 (2024)
+No HUD, no map, no health bar, no power-ups, no levelling up.
+Just a pure, visceral, cinematic experience.
+It hit the sweet spot for me.

+### ❤️ Brothers: A Tale of Two Sons (2024)
+A masterpiece of storytelling through gameplay.
+I've played this gem twice now and it's as good as I remember it.
+Highly recommended.

 ### As Dusk Falls (2025)
 An interactive, choose-your-own-adventure game about a robbery gone wrong.
 Well-developed characters.